marmidr/boomer/README.md

 The following checks are performed:

-* BOM contains some element that is missing in the PnP file
+* BOM contains element that is missing in the PnP file
 * PnP contains reference to element that is not present in the BOM
-* Part comment (value) differs between BOM and PnP file
+* Part comment (value) differs between BOM and PnP files

 ## Supported formats